 Steps:

-- First, select any of the cells or the whole data range where you want to create the drop-down list.
+- Select any of the cells or the whole data range where you want to create the drop-down list.

-- Next, from the Excel Ribbon, go to Data > Data Tools group > Data Validation > Data Validation (See the screenshot).
+- On the Excel Ribbon, go to Data > Data Tools group > Data Validation > Data Validation

-- Then, the Data Validation dialog box will show up.
-Choose List from the field: Allow.
-Choosing the List option will display the field: Source.
-Click on the upper arrow of the Source field to select the source data.
+- In the Data Validation dialog box, choose List from the field: Allow.
+Source will be displayed.
+Click the upper arrow in the Source field to select the source data.

-- Now input the source data and hit Enter.
-Here we have used the ‘#’ sign at the end of the source data because we want the whole array of the sorted data to be included in the drop-down list.
+- Insert the source data and press Enter. ‘#’ was used at the end of the source data to include the whole array of the sorted data in the drop-down list.

 Read More: How to Sort and Filter Data in Excel